rush2sk8/AISRobot/README.md

 AISRobot
 ========

-SIMPLE THING
-for arduino robot
+Corresponds with a sketch for arduino robot
-sketch numbers correlate to actions on robot sketch